micaelmbagira/glance-report/README.md

 ###Update `ROME` to add new DB queries
 As `Nova` is bigger than `Glance`, it is possible that every DB queries needed by `Glance` are already implemented in `ROME`.
 However we will need to test every endpoint and add the missing queries if needed.

+##Test procedures
+As we edit the database API, we run all the tests available in `tests.unit.v2.test_registry_api.py`.
+All the tests in this file create fixtures and test all the features of the API by sending query using RPC protocol.

 ##Gantt

 ![Gantt](Gantt.png)

+##Bilans périodiques
-##Bilan du travail réalisé à la date du 17/11/2015
+####Bilan du travail réalisé à la date du 17/11/2015

 * Ce qu'on voulait faire
 	* virer les références à db.sqlalchemy dans les test unitaires